About Norfolk Public Art

 - Document, preserve, restore and/or repair all public artwork acquired through this process or formally adopted by the Commission.

-As established by ordinance, the Commission shall consist of eleven members, all of whom are citizens of the city, appointed by the City Council.
-The membership of the commission shall consist of one representative from the Commission on the Arts and Humanities, City Planning Commission, Design Review Committee, visual arts, landscape architecture, building architecture, education and two representatives from the business community and citizens at-large.
+As established by ordinance, the Commission, all of whom are citizens of the city, appointed by the City Council.
+The membership of the commission shall consist of one representative from the City Planning Commission, Design Review Committee, visual arts, landscape architecture, building architecture, education and two representatives from the business community and citizens at-large.
 Initial appointments are for terms of three years and may be reappointed for up to three additional full terms, except that members initially appointed for less than a full term can be reappointed for four full terms.
 The Commission shall elect a chair and vice chair from its membership who will serve one-year terms for up to two terms.

-The City of Norfolk’s Public Arts Program is administered by Norfolk Arts staff who are responsible for carrying out the policies and procedures to administer the program.
+The Norfolk Arts Program is administered by Norfolk Arts staff who are responsible for carrying out the policies and procedures to administer the program.

 Participating funds for public art projects may be identified or solicited from other public sector agencies, foundations and granting bodies, businesses, organizations or individuals, and deposited and expended through the Public Art account.